Online Conduct Policy

 - Other Activities – Engaging in activities, whether lawful or unlawful, that the Supplier determines to be harmful to its members, operations, reputation, goodwill, or public relations.

-The Supplier also is concerned with the privacy of on-line communications and Websites.
+The Supplier is also concerned with the privacy of online communications and websites.
 In general, the internet is neither more nor less secure than other means of communication, including mail, facsimile, and voice telephone services, all of which can be intercepted and otherwise compromised.
-As a matter of prudence, however, the Supplier urges its Clients to assume that all their on-line communications are insecure.
+As a matter of prudence, however, the Supplier urges its Clients to assume that all their online communications are insecure.
 The Supplier cannot take any responsibility for the security of information transmitted over the Supplier’s facilities.

 The Supplier will not intentionally monitor private electronic mail messages sent or received by its Clients unless required to do so by law, governmental authority, or when public safety is at stake.
 The Supplier may, however, monitor its service electronically to determine that its facilities are operating satisfactorily.
-Also, the Supplier may disclose information, including but not limited to information concerning a Client, a transmission made using our network, or a Website, in order to comply with a court order, summons, discovery request, warrant, statute, regulation, or governmental request.
+Also, the Supplier may disclose information, including but not limited to information concerning a Client, a transmission made using our network, or a website, in order to comply with a court order, summons, discovery request, warrant, statute, regulation, or governmental request.
 The Supplier assumes no obligation to inform the Client that such information has been provided and, in some cases, may be prohibited by law from giving such notice.
 Finally, the Supplier may disclose Client information or information transmitted over its network where necessary to the Supplier and others from harm, or where such disclosure is necessary to the proper operation of the system.

-The Supplier wishes to emphasise that in signing the Agreement, Clients indemnify the Supplier for any violation of the Agreement, law, or the Supplier’s policy, that results in loss to the Supplier or the bringing of any claim against the Supplier by any third-party.
+The Supplier wishes to emphasise that, in accepting the Agreement, Clients indemnify the Supplier for any violation of the Agreement, law, or the Supplier’s policy, that results in loss to the Supplier or the bringing of any claim against the Supplier by any third-party.
 This means that if the Supplier is sued because of a Client’s or customer of a Client’s activity, the Client will pay any damages awarded against the Supplier, plus costs and legal fees.